 -

-Zinus Cooling Gel Memory Foam iCoil Hybrid: hybrid collection built around pocket coils plus cooling gel concepts
+Zinus Cooling Gel Memory Foam iCoil Hybrid: a gel-foam-and-coil hybrid designed around the iCoil system and cooling materials

 -